-Due to the severe roof level elevation differences, Chamberlin employed a surveyor in order to create a topographical map.
-This process was achieved by taking hundreds of pinpoint locations on the roof and translating them into a “map” that identified the high and low points of the roof.
-Chamberlin could then custom cut the insulation to fill in the low areas, raise them up and create a level surface with proper slope.
-Some areas required up to two feet of additional insulation in order to level that roof location.
+To begin, the previously installed insulation was removed.
+Then Chamberlin began re-installing the insulation, adding extra to fill in the flat areas and raise them to meet the necessary slope of the roof.
+Some areas required up to two feet of additional insulation.
 Once the roof was leveled at the appropriate slope, Chamberlin proceeded with installing the two-ply Soprema modified bitumen roofing system.
 The finished product resulted in a roof that efficiently and effectively drains water.
 This was all done without interrupting the overall production schedule of the project.

 Safety: Every Day, All The Time, No Excuses

 For this project, Chamberlin chose to erect the perimeter safety line eight feet in from the edge of the roof due to the increased pedestrian traffic on the jobsite.
 Panther carts were utilized for the crew members to tie their fall protection harnesses to for increased mobility.
 In lieu of other tie-off anchor points, the Panther carts allowed the crew to work more quickly, without having to stop to untie and re-tie themselves to different anchor points.